nhsconnect/CareConnect-API-Core/pages/conformance/conformance_coreapi.md

 </tr>
 </table>

-For `date` type search requests, servers MUST support the following modifier prefixes to the parameter value:
+For `date` type search requests, servers SHOULD support the following modifier prefixes to the parameter value:
 - greater than or equal to `ge`
 - less than or equal to `le`
 - greater than `gt`